schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 #### settings()

-In this method you set all attributes that describe the plugin, such as its name etc.
+In this method you set all attributes that describe the plug-in, such as its name etc.

 ```python